-As tempting as an advance offer might be, it is not free money - advance deals all come with strings attached that could be harmful to your professional career and financial life if you’re not careful and clear-eyed about the process.
+As tempting as an advance offer might be, it is not free money.
+Every deal has strings attached to it that could be harmful to both your career and your bottom line if you’re not careful and cognizant of the process.

 Music Publisher Advance

-Beginning songwriters should be aware that the advances they receive are an advance against future royalties.
-The publisher won’t pay any additional royalties from your songs until the advance has been recouped.
-Songwriters who have or who are considering a music publishing deal should know that not all advance arrangements are created equal.
-Consult with an attorney or a qualified professional you trust to help you negotiate the best possible advance.
+Songwriters who are considering a music publishing deal should know that not all advance arrangements are created equal.
+Be sure to have a trusted attorney or qualified professional help you negotiate the best possible advance.

 Back Catalog Auctions

-Even though the music industry is littered with cautionary tales of legendary songwriters who signed away their rights, it still exists as an option for songwriters with a back catalog of valuable songs.
-Songwriters in need of quick cash can contact companies like Royalty Exchange who will auction off some or all of their songs to the highest bidder.
-Publishing companies also often purchase portions or entire catalogs from writers for large sums of money.
+Even though the music industry is littered with cautionary tales of legendary artists who signed away their rights, it still exists as an option for songwriters with a back catalog of bankable songs.
+Songwriters in need of quick cash can work directly with private catalog buyers (often traditional publishing companies or investment firms), or use a platform like Royalty Exchange, who will auction off some or all of their songs to the highest bidder.

-Some songwriters say they have received amounts equal to a ten year advance on royalties.
-The money has been used to take their career in a new direction, buy new equipment or fund a tour or music video.
-However, not everyone may have a roster of songs that will sell for enough money to pay the electric bill.
-Keep in mind that once you sell your rights to your intellectual property, you waive your right to collect any future royalties it may generate.
+Some songwriters claim they have received buyouts equal to a 10-year advance on royalties, and have been able to use the money wisely to develop their career.
+Bear in mind, though, that once you sell the rights to your intellectual property, you waive the right to collect any future royalties it may generate.

-In an increasingly DIY industry, crowdfunding is also talked about as a option to raise money for working capital to fund new projects.
-Songwriters and musicians have used platforms like Kickstarter or Patreon to promote projects they believe in and offer incentives, such as a thank you in the liner notes to a copy of the finished album to fans and investors who donate to make their vision a reality.
+In an increasingly DIY industry, crowdfunding has also become a popular source of working capital, for better or for worse.
+Songwriters and musicians use platforms like Kickstarter or Patreon to promote projects they believe in and offer incentives to potential investors, such as a thank you in the liner notes, a signed copy of a finished album, or exclusive content throughout the year.

-The truth behind advances is simple - they’re situational and the pros/cons should be heavily considered before making a decision.
-As alluring as they may seem, and as much of a fix they might bring to your financial situation, the fix is short-term.
+The truth behind advances is simple: They’re situational, and all the pros and cons around them should be heavily considered before making a final decision.
+As alluring as they may seem, these potential fixes to your financial situation are often short-term.
 Be sure to weigh the need versus the want so you’re not stuck in an even trickier financial situation in the future.
-If taking an advance makes sense for your situation and career, go for it!

-Songtrust does offer pipeline advances, on a case-by-case basis.
-If you'd like to request a royalty advance consultation, submit a request here.
-Note this is not a publishing advance, but instead an advance on royalties in your account.
+Songtrust offers pipeline advances on a case-by-case basis.
+Note this is not a publishing advance; it’s an advance on royalties in your Songtrust account.